MAAE MISSION: The Missouri Alliance for Arts Education supports, promotes, and advocates for fine arts education for the benefit of ALL Missourians.

 The Missouri Alliance for Arts Education will be engaging its member associations in how we can better listen, act as leaders on these issues, and plan to expand our association partners to include more representation to better reflect the diversity of our state and its communities.
 We strongly encourage all of our member associations to do the same and work with us on making arts education more inclusive for all.

-For arts educators and advocates, we encourage you to join us in these efforts through the resources and projects below.
+For arts educators and advocates, we encourage you to join us in these efforts through our resources and projects.

 DEI Arts - Curricular Connections - sharing of arts curricular and lesson resources collected and selected through a lens of diversity.